Startling Facts on Falling Down the Stairs you Need to Know

 Slip and fall accidents are common in the U.S. due to various reasons.
 However, only certain causes make it more dangerous and lead to lawsuits.

-• Liquid spills: Failing to mop off the liquid spills also leads to serious falls down the stairs.
+• Liquid spills: Failing to mop off the liquid spills also leads to serious slips and falls.

 • Torn carpets: When using stairway carpets, there are chances for them to be torn after frequent use.
 The damaged carpets may be slippery or can trip those who step on them.

 • Uneven or missing steps: Broken or missing steps would be dangerous.
-The uneven risers and runs would also be misleading and could cause a fall down the stairs.
-Rotten stair boards could break at any time leading to accidents.
+The uneven risers and runs would also be misleading and could cause a fall from the stairs.
+Rotten stair boards could break at any time, leading to accidents.

 • Cluttered stairway: Stairways should be clutter-free.
-If unwanted stuff is stacked up on the stairway, it will lead to trips and falls.
+If unwanted stuff is stacked up on the stairs, it will lead to trips and falls.

 Building staircases abiding by the codes discussed below and proper maintenance of the stairs would prevent most of the falls.
-In case of damaged stairs, the users should be warned.
+In cases of damaged stairs, the users should be warned.

 Building codes to ensure the safety of staircases

-The International Residential Code (IRC) is followed in building stairs for residential buildings in the U.S. It decrees that the stair raiser can be up to 7.75 inches.
+The International Residential Code (IRC) is followed when building stairs for residential buildings in the U.S. It decrees that the stair riser can be up to 7.75 inches.
 The minimum breadth must be 36 inches.
-The depth of the run should be 10 inches and with nosing.
+The depth of the run should be 10 inches with nosing.
 Without the nosing, the depth should be 11 inches.
 The breadth and depth must not differ more than 3/8 of an inch.

 The International Building Code (IBC) mandates staircase codes for commercial buildings.
 The IBC and IRC codes have mild variations.
-The IBC dictates a 4 to 7 inches height for the riser and an 11 inches depth for the run.
+The IBC dictates a 4 to 7-inch height for the riser and an 11-inch depth for the run.
 The stair tread nosing need not be there if the depth is 11 inches.

-The Americans with Disabilities Act (ADA) ordains that all the risers and runs should have equal breadth and depth to prevent falls.
-It also adds that the stair runs should not be thrust forward more than ½ an inch than the riser and it should not be pointed but curved.
+The Americans with Disabilities Act (ADA) ordains that all risers and runs should have equal breadth and depth to prevent falls.
+It also adds that the stair runs should not be thrust forward more than ½ an inch from the riser, and they should not be pointed but curved.

 The Occupational Safety and Health Administration (OSHA) stresses that the hand railings should be 30 to 38 inches high from the tread.
 The top rails must be 42 inches in height.

 There may be variations to these codes, depending on the state you are in.
-If all the buildings are constructed or modified following the dimensions set by IBC, IRC, or ADA, most of the fall down the stairs can be avoided.
+If all the buildings are constructed or modified following the dimensions set by IBC, IRC, or ADA, most of the accidents can be avoided.

 Common injuries from fall down the stairs

-Since we have to ascend and descend many steps during our lifetime, the chances of falling down the stairs cannot be eluded.
+Since we have to ascend and descend many steps during our lifetime, the chances of falling down cannot be eluded.
 What type of injuries can you suffer from a fall down the stairs?
-As we have seen in the falls on stair statistics, falls down the steps can cause minor as well as major injuries.
-Let’s delve deep into the prominent injuries a fall down the stairs can produce.
+As we have seen in the statistics, falls down the steps can cause minor as well as major injuries.
+Let’s delve deep into the prominent injuries.

 Mild injuries after a fall are:

 • Sprains and Strains: The ligaments and tendons in the arms, legs, or knees undergo tears and stretching due to the fall.
-In order to protect ourselves from the fall, we tend to use our hands while landing.
+In order to protect ourselves, we tend to use our hands while landing.
 This will lead to sprains on our wrists.

-• Bruises: Bruises to the arms or legs or especially to the buttocks cannot be evaded during a fall down the stairs.
+• Bruises: Bruises to the arms or legs, or especially to the buttocks, cannot be avoided during a fall down the stairs.
 A bruised back from falling down steps might be an indicator of an underlying injury.

 • Minor abrasions: Hitting against the steps or railings can produce abrasions to the body parts that come into contact with the stairs.

-• Soft tissue injuries: Due to your body hitting many places during the fall, you may feel your body sore after falling down stairs.
+• Soft tissue injuries: Due to your body hitting many places during the fall, you may feel your body sore after the incident.

-Major back injuries from falling down the stairs are:
+Major injuries from falling down the stairs are:

-• Fractures: Dreadful fall down the stairs could lead to fractures to the hip, arms, or legs.
-Fractures in the hip would be dangerous, as the hip needs to be in good condition for free movements.
-A fall down stairs knee injury can potentially lead to knee replacement surgery too.
+• Fractures: A terrifying fall could lead to fractures to the hip, arms, or legs.
+Fractures in the hip would be dangerous, as the hip needs to be in good condition for free movement.
+Knee injuries can potentially lead to knee replacement surgery too.

-• Dislocations: When the joints on the hands, legs, hip, etc., dislocates during the fall, it ensues in unmanageable pain.
+• Dislocations: When the joints on the hands, legs, hips, etc. dislocate during the fall, it results in unmanageable pain.

 • Internal injuries: The fall becomes fatal when it causes internal hemorrhages.
-A blow to the internal organs could create damage or bruise to the organs, hemorrhages, or blood clots.
+A blow to the internal organs could cause damage or bruises to the organs, hemorrhages, or blood clots.

 • Lacerations: Hitting against the broken steps or railing could cause serious lacerations to the body parts.